libvips/libvips/install.md

 control library detection.
 Packages are generally found with `pkg-config`, so make sure that is working.

-libtiff, giflib and libjpeg do not usually use `pkg-config` so libvips looks for them in the default path and in `$prefix`.
+Libraries like giflib do not usually use `pkg-config` so libvips looks for them in the default path and in `$prefix`.
 If you have installed your own versions of these libraries in a different location, libvips will not see them.
 Use switches to libvips configure like:

 	./configure --prefix=/Users/john/vips \
 		--with-giflib-includes=/opt/local/include \
-		--with-giflib-libraries=/opt/local/lib \
+		--with-giflib-libraries=/opt/local/lib
-		--with-tiff-includes=/opt/local/include \
-		--with-tiff-libraries=/opt/local/lib \
-		--with-jpeg-includes=/opt/local/include \
-		--with-jpeg-libraries=/opt/local/lib

-or perhaps:

-	CFLAGS="-g -Wall -I/opt/local/include -L/opt/local/lib" \
-		CXXFLAGS="-g -Wall -I/opt/local/include -L/opt/local/lib" \
-		./configure --without-python --prefix=/Users/john/vips

-to get libvips to see your builds.

-### vips8 Python binding

-If `gobject-introspection`, `python-gi-dev`, and `libgirepository1.0-dev` are available, libvips will install the deprecated vips8 Python binding.

-This has been replaced by the compatible `pyvips` binding in pip.
-Only enable it if you must have it.

 ### libjpeg